 - Safe working practices

-- Set and finish hair using a range of techniques to create a variety of looks
+- Style and finish hair using a range of techniques to achieve a variety of looks

-- Change Hair using a variety of techniques
+- Colour and lighten hair using a range of techniques

 - Perming hair

 English and maths.
-Students without Level 1 English and maths will need to achieve this Level and take test for Level 2 English and maths prior to the end-point assessment.
+Students without Level 1 English and maths will need to achieve this Level and take tests for Level 2 English and maths prior to the end-point assessment.